- A fair deal for teachers—better support for kids

 - Visit the CUPE BC website for updated information, including a television and radio campaign in support of CUPE members who keep BC schools clean, safe, and inclusive.

 - Visit the Reconciliation Canada events website to get details on all the events associated with British Columbia Truth and Reconciliation Week.

 - Ask others to join our Public Education Advocacy e-mail list to read about the issues and get involved.

 - Check out our Facebook page and become a friend.
 Join us on Twitter.

-- Just released, The numbers tell the story, this easy-to-read pamphlet clearly highlights the loss of teachers and specialists, the worsening student-educator ratio, and the increased numbers of students with special needs.
+- Our easy-to-read pamphlet The numbers tell the story clearly highlights the loss of teachers and specialists, the worsening student-educator ratio, and the increased numbers of students with special needs.